Integrating Geography and Design for Sustainable Solutions

-Geodesign is an up and coming field of study that combines geography with design.
+Geodesign is an up-and-coming field of study that combines geography with design (hence the term “Geodesign”.

 But the flaw with just practicing design is that it doesn’t consider the consequences of actions.

-And it’s not until recently, that these two disciplines have been completely separated from each other.
+And it was not until recently, that these two disciplines have been completely separated from each other.

 Similarities and differences between GIS and design